meeshkan/beginners-guide-to-property-based-testing/ARTICLE.md

     assert parsed_object_from_json5 == input_object
 ```

-After creating a `some_object` generator of arbitrary objects (see [the Hypothesis documentation](https://hypothesis.readthedocs.io/en/latest/data.html#recursive-data) for details) we verify aspects of the previously mentioned properties: We serialize the input using both `json` and `json5`, then deserialise those two objects back using the `json5` library and asserting that the original object was obtained.
+After creating a `some_object` generator of [arbitrary objects](https://hypothesis.readthedocs.io/en/latest/data.html#recursive-data), you can verify aspects of the previously mentioned properties: You serialize the input using both `json` and `json5`.
+Then, you deserialize those two objects back using the `json5` library and assert that the original object was obtained.

-Lo and behold - at the `json5.dumps(input_object)` statement we get an exception inside the internals of the `json5` library:
+But doing this, you'll run into a problem.
+At the `json5.dumps(input_object)` statement, you get an exception inside the internals of the `json5` library:

 ```python
     def _is_ident(k):